 4. DISCUSSION

 A diversity of symptoms was observed on carrots in storage.
 This can be explained by the fact that the fungi associated with carrot diseases in storage can develop at different temperatures.
 In contrast, these would have optimal growth at low temperatures.
-Indeed, according to Niankan (2016), carrots are vulnerable to pathogens during storage, as they are able to develop at low temperatures and high relative humidity.
+Indeed, according to Niankan (2016), carrots are vulnerable to pathogens during storage, as they can develop at low temperatures and high relative humidity.

 Among the symptoms observed, black rot was preponderant in all cases.
 It thus represents one of the major constraints involved in the deterioration of the nutritional and commercial value of carrots in storage.
-This symptom has been identified by a number of authors on stored carrots in several countries.
+This symptom has been identified by several authors on stored carrots in several countries.
 Indeed, Michel (2004), in his work on carrot disease identification and management in California, identified numerous diseases on stored carrots.
 He suggested that black rot is one of the most significant diseases involved in the deterioration of carrots in storage, leading to significant economic losses.
 Similarly, Heller et al. (2007) also pointed out that black rot is one of the main causes of deterioration in carrot quality during distribution.

-Our study revealed that several fungal genera are associated with symptoms observed on carrots in storage, notably Aspergillus, Botrytis, Colletotrichum, Geotrichum and Rhizopus.
+Our study revealed that several fungal genera are associated with symptoms observed on carrots in storage, notably Aspergillus, Botrytis, Colletotrichum, Geotrichum, and Rhizopus.
 This shows that there is a diversity of fungal genera associated with symptoms on stored carrots.
 Rizan (2021) also reported that during the storage period, carrots are vulnerable to many fungal diseases.
-However, of the fungal genera isolated during this study, only Botrytis and Rhyzopus were recognized as pathogenic to carrot in storage.
+However, of the fungal genera isolated during this study, only Botrytis and Rhyzopus were recognized as pathogenic to carrots in storage.
 The same results were obtained by Hermansen et al. (2012).
-They isolated and identified several fungal genera pathogenic to carrot, including Botrytis and Rhyzopus.
+They isolated and identified several fungal genera pathogenic to carrots, including Botrytis and Rhyzopus.
 Indeed, according to Ben-Yephet (1993), the Botrytis genus is highly polyphagous and attacks many vegetable crops by developing abundant white mycelia in the form of sclerotia.
 Similarly, Onuorah et al (2016) isolated Rhizopus stolonifer from spoiled carrots in Nigeria.

 5. Conclusion

-This study revealed a diversity of symptoms on stored carrots.
+This study revealed a diversity of symptoms in stored carrots.
 Rot was the main symptom observed.
-It appeared in three forms: grey soft rot, black wet rot and whitish soft rot.
+It appeared in three forms: grey soft rot, black wet rot, and whitish soft rot.
 Five fungal genera were associated with these symptoms.
-These included Aspergillus, Botrytis, Geotrichum, Rhizoctonia and Rhizopus.
+These included Aspergillus, Botrytis, Geotrichum, Rhizoctonia, and Rhizopus.
 Moreover, only the genera Botrytis and Rhizopus were pathogenic to carrots in storage.
 This study enables us to envisage methods for controlling the fungi responsible for losses on carrots during storage.

 References